1 January 2019 to 31 December 2019

 The ambition of the project is to provide a truly integrated systemic analysis across the modelling and analysis of physical transition pathways (i.e. in energy systems, other emitting sectors, and of GHGs); the socioeconomic implications of these transition pathways; and the social science-based analysis of the enabling environment.

 The project gathers together a geographically diverse consortium.
 It includes two representatives from a Southern European Member State (Italy); two representatives from Central and Eastern European Member States (Poland and Bulgaria), as well as representatives from France, UK and Germany.
 This will allow the project to fully take into account the diversity of circumstances, preferences and policy strategies in EU Member States, and in particular to tailor the analysis of the socioeconomic implications of EU and global decarbonisation efforts to these concerns.
 In addition, the project includes three representatives from leading global and regional economic powers: China, Brazil and South Africa.
 These countries are crucial players for international climate cooperation.

-Different methodologies are split across the three research work packages (WPs).
+Different key research questions are addressed across the three research-based work packages (WPs):

 - What concrete systemic changes will be induced in major emitting sectors, in particular the energy sector (across supply, transformation, and all end-use sectors) by NDCs and how do they compare with what is required to limit warming to 2°C/1.5°C?
 What are the implications of the 1.5°C trajectory?

 - What is required in terms of further policy action and systemic transformation in order to ‘bridge’ from NDCs to 2°C/1.5°C compatible trajectories at the level of major emitters and globally?
 What sectors, technologies or policies should be the focus of future efforts to strengthen NDCs?